SESYNC-ci/syllabi/docs/_posts/2017-07-18-summer-institute.md

 ### Docker

 If you run **Windows** 10 Pro, Education, or Enterprise (64bit), you can probably install [Docker for Windows](https://docs.docker.com/docker-for-windows/install/#install-docker-for-windows).
-The installer will ask to enable the Windows 10 utility [Hyper-V](https://docs.docker.com/docker-for-windows/troubleshoot/#hyper-v), which you should "Ok", but the installation will still fail if your laptop's virtualization technology is turned off in the system BIOS.
+The installer will ask to enable the Windows 10 utility [Hyper-V](https://docs.docker.com/docker-for-windows/troubleshoot/#hyper-v), which you should "Ok".
+After restart, Docker will be starting in the system tray, but may raise an error if your laptop's virtualization technology is turned off in the system BIOS.
 In case of such an error, search for system-specific instructions with the keywords "enable vt-x <laptop type>" (e.g. "enable vt-x thinkpad") or "enable amd-v <laptop type>" on non-Intel PCs.

 If you run **Mac OS** 10.11+ (El Capitan or newer), you can probably install [Docker for Mac](https://docs.docker.com/docker-for-mac/install/).
 Download and open the "Stable" installer and drag the Docker app icon into your Applications folder, as instructed.